 If the vehicle under test does not support Enhanced DTCs, an advisory message shows on the Scan Tool's display.
-Press the LD/M button to return to the Enhanced Menu.
+Press the LD/M - button to return to the Enhanced Menu.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight the desired option, then press the ENTER

-button.

-- A "One moment please" message displays while the Scan Tool retrieves the selected DTCs.

-- If the Scan Tool fails to link to the vehicle's computer, the message "Unable to establish a link with the vehicle.
-Verify the ignition is ON." shows on the Scan Tool's display.

-- 2. To read the display:
+- - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, the message "Unable to establish a link with the vehicle.
+Verify the ignition is ON." shows on the Scan Tool's display. - 2.
+To read the display: